Websoft9Archive/ansible-ghost/docs/stack-components.md

 ## Version

 You can see the version on product pages at Marketplace.
-However, after being deployed to your server, the components will be automatically updated, resulting in a certain change in the version number.
+However, after being deployed to your server, the components will be updated automatically, resulting in a certain change in the version number.
 Therefore, run the command on the server to view the exact version numbers.

 ```shell
 # Check all components version